Judgment at Nuremberg (Playhouse 90): Censorship and controversy

 Mann recalled that the story's indictment of Germany, a country that was then a key ally in the Cold War, was controversial.
 George Roy Hill, who had been assigned to direct, proved to be a strong advocate for the project.

 Prior to the broadcast, one of the sponsors, American Gas, Inc., sent a memorandum demanding that reference to the use of gas to kill Jews be omitted.
 Hill and the cast refused, and Claude Rains proceeded to refer to the extermination of millions of people in "gas ovens."
 The sponsor had CBS remove the words "gas ovens" so that no sound was broadcast when Rains spoke the words.
 The censorship was discovered by the press and resulted in negative publicity for the sponsor, with one critic stating, "Shame on everybody concerned."

 Writer Rod Serling in a 1959 interview cited the incident as one of the more indefensible examples of sponsor censorship.
 Serling noted: "It mattered little to these guys that the gas involved in concentration camps was cyanide which bore no resemblance, physical or otherwise, to the gas used in stoves. ...
 They did not want that awful association made between what was the horror and misery of Nazi Germany with their nice chrome, wonderfully antiseptically clean, beautiful kitchen appliances that they were selling.
 Now this is an example of sponsor interference which is so beyond logic, and which is so beyond taste, this I rebel against."

 Mann later opined that the controversial subject matter and the censorship controversy were the reasons the production did not receive any Emmy Award nominations.

 Adaptations

 In 1961, Mann's teleplay was adapted into a film, Judgment at Nuremberg, starring Spencer Tracy and Burt Lancaster.
 Schell, Klemperer and Meyer reprised their roles from the teleplay.
 This film adaptation was nominated for 11 Oscars at the 34th Academy Awards, and won the awards for Mann's adapted screenplay and Maximilian Schell's acting.

 Reception

 John P. Shanley of The New York Times called it a convincing story and credited Maximilian Schell with the production's "outstanding performance."
 He also found that Telford Taylor's participation helped give the telecast "an atmosphere of authenticity."

-UPI television critic William Ewald found the play "pretty uncompromising", "tough and unsettling", and "succeeded in clutching me hard for its full span."
+UPI television critic William Ewald found the play "pretty uncompromising" as well as "tough and unsettling", stating that it "succeeded in clutching me hard for its full span."
 He also praised the "four square" performances of Rains, Lukas, Schell and Marketa Kimbrell.